yutaokkots/Design-Patterns/design-patterns/OOP03-behavioral-patterns/strategy.md

   │                                         └───├──────────┤
   │                                             │quack()   │
   │                                             └──────────┘
-  └ the setFlyBehav() and setQuackBehav() methods allows the the type of fly or
+  └ the setFlyBehav() and setQuackBehav() methods allows the type of fly or
     type of quack to be changed at run-time.
 ```